• Skip to main content

 Adversity:

-in our dojo and in life.
-I will constantly open or kick down doors for them, I only
+Remember This: It is my personal goal to see every one of my students succeed in our dojo and in life.
+I will constantly open or kick down doors for them, I only ask they go through them.

 ADVANCED STAGES

-and resilience.
+These are the students that are high performers.
+They have grit, determination, and resilience.
 Success or failure isn’t defined by how many times we fall.
-Its
+Its defined by our ability to get up every time after we fall.

-This stage is also where under intense pressure and heat we turn coal into
+This stage is also where under intense pressure and heat we turn coal into diamonds!!!!
+The culmination of all the student’s efforts and the efforts of the parents pay off the biggest dividend of all.

 I bet your thinking “getting their black belt”